 Let's say they impeach him.

-I don't see the Senate under any circumstances, especially because we do have the transcript, and there was no quid pro quo.
+I don't see the Senate under any circumstances, especially because we do have the transcript and there was no quid pro quo.

-Uh, so they're not going to convict them.
+So they're not going to convict him.

 I think the American people, Trump supporters, and people we don't even know are going to come out in force against this abuse of power.

-Yeah, I think outside the bubble, when when you speak to people, they say, come on, there's nothing here.
+Yeah, I think outside the bubble, when you speak to people, they say, come on, there's nothing here.

-It was Moody's uh just last week.
+It wasn't even CNBC, excuse me, it was Moody's just last week.

 Yeah, and they said that that would be a very close election when everybody said it would be a landslide.